-During October 10, 2008, to October 31, 2010, Major Burgess was the Deputy Director for the Miami-Dade Corrections and Rehabilitation Department (MDCRD).
-MDCRD is the sixth largest jail system in the United States with over 2,500 employees, six correctional facilities, housing nearly 7,000 inmates daily.
-MDCRD’s annual operating budget is approximately 326 million dollars.
+From October 2008 until October 2010, Chief Burgess served as the Interim Director and then as a Deputy Director for the Miami-Dade Corrections and Rehabilitation Department (MDCRD), which is the sixth largest jail system in the United States, with over 2,500 employees.
+MDCRD’s annual operating budget is approximately $326 million.

-Major Burgess holds a Bachelor’s Degree in Behavioral Sciences from Barry University and a degree of Master of Science in Criminal Justice from Florida International University.
-He has honorably served in the United States Marine Corps, and he is a graduate from the Southern Police Institute Command Officers Course at the University of Louisville and is a graduate from the Senior Management Institute for Police Executives from Harvard’s Kennedy School.
+Chief Burgess holds a Bachelor’s Degree in Behavioral Sciences from Barry University and a Master of Science Degree in Criminal Justice from Florida International University.
+He has honorably served in the United States Marine Corps, and is a graduate of the Southern Police Institute Command Officers Course at the University of Louisville, and of the Senior Management Institute for Police Executives at Harvard’s Kennedy School.